Skip to main content

 4. Human-readable reporting and verification views generated from the sealed artifact

-This separation is what makes the system infrastructure rather than just a report generator.
+This separation helps the platform act as verification infrastructure rather than only a report generator.

 What the core audit is and is not